theperiperi/Twitter-Disaster-Detection/README.md

 1. Clone this repository:
 git clone https://github.com/theperiperi/Twitter-Disaster-Detection.git
-2. Navigate to the project directory: cd twitter-disaster-detection
+2. Navigate to the project directory:
+'cd twitter-disaster-detection'
 3. Install dependencies:
-pip install -r requirements.txt
+pip install '-r requirements.txt'

 ## Usage
 1. Place the `train.csv` and `test.csv` files in the project directory.
-2. Run the following command to train the model and make predictions: python detect_disasters.py
+2. Run the following command to train the model and make predictions:
+'python detect_disasters.py'

 3. The predictions will be saved to `predictions.csv`.